isabella232/contributors-1/Scribus/README_STATUSBAR.txt

 Todo
 ===

-- make the document related status bar buttons inactive when no document is active.
+- move the coordinates to the infor palette
-- disconnect the slots when the view (document) loses focus.
+- implement the call to languageChange() for the statusbar
-- implement the relevant parts of ScribusView::languageChange() in ScribusMainWindow::languageChange()... or similar... (and remove them from ScribusView; there are no tooltips in the status bar yet.)
-- don't allow .00 in the display of the zoom percent (does this precision make sense?)

-What did I do?
+#What did I do?
+First try
-===

 - Copied the widgets definitions from ScribusView::ScribusView() to ScribusMainWindow::initStatusBar()
 - Created ScribusMainWindow::updateStatusBar()